Yogyakarta Yogyakarta Special Region, Indonesia Travel Guide

 An International Driving Permit (IDP) is legally mandated.
 You are required to carry it with your valid home country driver's license.

 Main roads are generally paved.
 Rural roads can be poorly maintained.
 Adherence to traffic laws varies.
 Drivers can be unpredictable.
 Accidents are common.
-Hiring a private car with a driver or using ride-hailing apps is significantly easier and safer than self-driving.
+Hiring a private car with a driver or using ride-ride-hailing apps is significantly easier and safer than self-driving.
 Check DiscoverCars.com for vehicle rentals.

 Yogyakarta's inland position means direct sea or river arrivals are not applicable for getting into the city.